Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Q4BRujPmgN0.md

 ### Transcript

-> since you have a cup of coffee how about a spit-taking mode oh i like that just spit your coffee out on someone's face i'll be down for that weird weird flex
+> since you have a cup of coffee how about a spit-taking mode oh I like that just spit your coffee out on someone's face I'll be down for that weird weird flex